 I recently stayed in a bed and breakfast for the first time.
 I was a little worried about the experience ahead of time because of all the negative stereotypes about bed and breakfasts I had heard in the past such as having horribly tacky decor and forced socialization with bizarre strangers (Gilmore Girls, anyone?).
 A little to my surprise, I ended up finding it to be a wonderful experience.
 Maybe it was just beginner’s luck, but I found that bed and breakfasts, despite sometimes being more expensive, can be a much better value than hotels.
 Here are some of the positives I found that I felt make them a better value.

-8. Comfort: Where else can you get nice, soft bedding while you’re traveling without staying in an overpriced four or five star hotel?
+Where else can you get nice, soft bedding while you’re traveling without staying in an overpriced four or five-star hotel?
 If you hate the stiff generic comforters and funny foam blankets found in most affordable hotels, you’ll love the bedding at a B&B, which is likely to feel a lot more plush and homey.
 I enjoyed an old-fashioned quilt, down comforter, and high thread count sheets during my recent stay.

 The place I stayed recently cost $150 a night, which is more than I usually spend on a hotel room.
 B&B’s can run the gamut, from under $100 to over $300, so they aren’t categorically a better deal than hotels (I’d still pick a $100 hotel room over a $300 B&B).
 B&B’s do have a lot of potential advantages that many people are unaware of, though, which in many cases can make them a better overall value, dollar for dollar.